Paul D. Miller, aka DJ Spooky

-Experience the Polar Regions as never before through the eclectic artistry of composer, author, musician, and 2014 National Geographic Emerging Explorer Paul D. Miller, aka DJ Spooky.
-Revered in the hip-hop world as a master turntablist, DJ Spooky is a sonic artist who hears music in almost everything.
-He has undertaken expeditions to Antarctica, to explore the impact of climate change and create acoustic portraits of the rapidly changing continent.
-Sponsored by the Sierra Club, Miller traveled to the Arctic Circle in 2014 and came away with the inspiration for another volume of music, Arctic Rhythms.
-In this performance, DJ Spooky projects images of the Arctic landscape onstage and juxtaposes it with live and recorded hip-hop, electronic, and minimalist music to create a unique experience that takes audiences on an evocative multimedia trip through the Arctic.
+Experience the polar regions as never before through the eclectic artistry of composer, author, musician, and 2014 National Geographic Emerging Explorer Paul D. Miller, aka DJ Spooky.
+Revered in the hip-hop world as a master turntablist, DJ Spooky has undertaken expeditions to Antarctica to explore the impact of climate change and create acoustic portraits of the rapidly changing continent.
+Arctic Rhythms resulted from a 2014 trip to the Arctic Circle sponsored by the Sierra Club.
+In this performance, DJ Spooky projects images of the arctic landscape onstage and juxtaposes them with live and recorded hip-hop, electronic, and minimalist music.
+He will be accompanied by the popular San Francisco-based Del Sol String Quartet.

 Stacey Printz / Printz Dance Project